tmdougal/betterpacmanlog/README.md

 # betterpacmanlog
 Parses packages from pacman log.
-Intended to not show dependencies.
+Intended to not show dependencies or removed packages.
 This is to serve as an excercise of parsing text in Python.